cms-tau-pog/TauFW/PicoProducer/README.md

 This will create the the necessary output directories for job out put.
 A JSON file is created to keep track of the job input and output.

-You can specify a sample by a patterns to `-s`, or exclude patterns with `-x`.
-Glob patterns like `*` wildcards are allowed.
+Again, you can specify a sample by a patterns to `-s`, or exclude patterns with `-x`.
 To give the output files a specific tag, use `-t`.

 For all options with submission, do